Convention Relating to the Status of Refugees: Definition of refugee

 without excluding anyone falling under subsection 2 who was ruled not a refugee under previous systems.

 Article 1(A)(2) of the convention defines a refugee as a person who:

 As a result of events occurring before 1 January 1951 and owing to well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion, is outside the country of his nationality and is unable or, owing to such fear, is unwilling to avail himself of the protection of that country; or who, not having a nationality and being outside the country of his former habitual residence as a result of such events, is unable or, owing to such fear, is unwilling to return to it.

 With the passage of time and the emergence of new refugee situations, the need was increasingly felt to make the date specific provisions of the 1951 Convention applicable to later refugees.
 As a result, a Protocol Relating to the Status of Refugees was prepared, and entered into force on 4 October 1967.
 The UNHCR is called upon to provide international protection for refugees falling within its competence.
 The protocol defined refugee to mean any person within the 1951 Convention definition as if the words "As a result of events occurring before 1 January 1951 and ..." were omitted.

 Several groups have built upon the 1951 Convention to create a more objective definition.
 While their terms differ from those of the 1951 Convention, the convention has significantly shaped the new, more objective definitions.
 They include the 1969 Convention Governing the Specific Aspects of Refugee Problems in Africa by the Organisation of African Unity (since 2002 African Union) and the 1984 Cartagena Declaration which, while nonbinding, also sets out regional standards for refugees in South and Central Americas, Mexico and the Caribbean.

 Some scholars have started to consider this definition unsuitable for contemporary society, as, for example, environmental refugees are not captured in the definition.
+Researchers from Policy Exchange contend that courts and NGOs have "misunderstood" and "truncated" the 1951 Convention to create a permissive obligation that forces countries to accept claims they do not legally have to accept.